Visiting the Centre

 - Tuesday, Wednesday.
 Thursday and Friday

-We are operating a booking system and cannot accommodate researchers without a confirmed booking.
+We are operating a booking system and find that it visits can be much more productive if we know you are coming and what you want to do..
 Please use this form to reserve a place and give us at least 3 days notice of your proposed visit.
 You can also email us at firstname.lastname@example.org if you have further queries.

 If coming to visit from a distance please call us to see if we have the data you need or to book a computer or fiche reader.